Frequently Asked Questions

-You can apply to WATRS if you receive water and/or sewerage services provided by a water and/or sewerage company in England and Wales.
+You can apply to WATRS if you receive water and/or sewerage services provided by a water and/or sewerage company or licensee in England and Wales.

-For those customers requiring assistance with completing forms due to a disability (or other issue that requires additional support) we would be happy to discuss this with you and make necessary adjustments to suit your needs.
-We do not offer this service to every customer, you will be responsible for completing your own application form unless you can demonstrate a need for additional support.
+We cannot give you advice about what to claim for, but for those customers requiring assistance with completing forms due to a disability (or other issue that requires additional support) we are happy to discuss this with you and to make necessary adjustments to help you.
+You will be responsible for completing your own application form unless you can demonstrate a need for additional support.

-Unless you don't want them to, CCWater will send WATRS a copy of their file regarding your complaint - so WATRS will see what you and the company have sent to CCWater but when you make your application you should think about the things you are complaining about.
-For instance, if your property has been flooded and you want to claim for the things that have been damaged, do you have any photographs showing the damaged items, or any receipts or credit card statements showing that you bought the items?
+If you are a household customer, unless you don't want them to, CCWater will send WATRS a copy of their file regarding your complaint - so WATRS will see what you and the company have sent to CCWater.
+When you make your application it is very important that if you are claiming compensation you think about the things you are complaining about and how you would demonstrate to the adjudicator that you should be compensated for them.
+So for instance, if your property has been flooded and you want to claim for the things that have been damaged, do you have any photographs showing the damaged items, or any receipts or credit card statements showing that you bought the items?
 If so, send these with your application.
-If you are claiming about how you have been charged or how the company has treated you, you should send documents such as bills and correspondence (e.g. letters, emails) between yourself and your water company.
+If you are claiming about how you have been charged or how the company has treated you, you should send documents such as bills and letters, emails and texts between yourself and your water company.